aniketsharma00411/algorithmsUse/README.md

 ### Hacktoberfest

 This repo is Hacktoberfest friendly.
-As long as the program is properly commented, variable names are intuited, program works, is not already present, and added to this README list it to it will be accepted.
+As long as the program is properly commented, variable names are intuited, program works, is not already present, and added to the README files it will be accepted.

 ### Contributions

 Add any Algorithm which is not already present in its respective Programming Language directory.
+Also, update the respective lanuage's README file and the main repo README file with your algorithm's name.

 If you don't find your favorite programming language's directory, feel free to create it.